Dr Anna Grosman

 Interests and activities

-Anna is affiliated with the following groups: - Academy of Management (AoM) - Strategic Management Society (SMS) - European Corporate Governance Institute (ECGI) - International Society for New Institutional Economics (ISNIE) - DRUID - European Economic Association (EEA)
+Anna is affiliated with the following groups: Academy of Management (AoM), Strategic Management Society (SMS), International Corporate Governance Society (ICGS), and Academy of International Business (AIB).

-Anna is a member of the Editorial Board for the Corporate Ownership and Control Journal, and is a reviewer for the following publications: - Journal of Management Studies - Corporate Governance: An International Review - Strategic Entrepreneurship Journal - Economic Systems - European Management Review.
+Anna is a member of the Editorial Board for the Corporate Ownership and Control Journal, and is a reviewer for the following publications: Journal of International Business Studies, Journal of World Business, Journal of Management Studies, Corporate Governance: An International Review, and Strategic Entrepreneurship Journal, amongst others.